InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/interfaces.md

   token: Token; // Token to be deposited
   amount: number; // Amount to deposit ex.
 0.000001 means 0.000001 ETH
-  address: string; // INTMAX address to receive the deposit on INTMAX Network }
+  address: string; // INTMAX address to receive the deposit on INTMAX Network skipConfirmation?: boolean; // Flag indicating if confirmation is skipped }

-// Extended interface for deposit transaction gas estimation export interface PrepareEstimateDepositTransactionRequest extends PrepareDepositTransactionRequest {
+// Extended interface for deposit transaction gas estimation export interface PrepareEstimateDepositTransactionRequest extends Omit<PrepareDepositTransactionRequest, "skipConfirmation"> {
   isGasEstimation: boolean; // Flag indicating if this is for gas estimation only }